envico801/GitHub-Advanced-Security/Github Certified/qa-ghcertified.md

 Q:: What is a GitHub security policy?

+a) It's a tool for automatically fixing security vulnerabilities in your code.

+b) A GitHub security policy is a subscription service that provides antivirus protection for your projects.

-a) It's a document that instructs users on how to responsibly report security vulnerabilities in a project.
+c) It's a document that instructs users on how to responsibly report security vulnerabilities in a project.
 It's typically defined in a `SECURITY.md` file in a repository.

-b) It's a tool for automatically fixing security vulnerabilities in your code.

-c) It's a feature that allows you to encrypt your repository.
+d) It's a feature that allows you to encrypt your repository.

-d) A GitHub security policy is a subscription service that provides antivirus protection for your projects.

-A:: **Answer:** A
+A:: <span style="color: #f800f8">**Answer:** C</span>

 It's a document that instructs users on how to responsibly report security vulnerabilities in a project.
 It's typically defined in a `SECURITY.md` file in a repository.